Wikipedia

 The House of Commons of England began to evolve in the 13th and 14th centuries.
 In 1707 it became the House of Commons of Great Britain after the political union with Scotland, and from 1801 it also became the House of Commons for Ireland after the political union of Great Britain and Ireland.
 In 1922, the body became the House of Commons of the United Kingdom of Great Britain and Northern Ireland after the independence of the Irish Free State.
 Under the Parliament Acts 1911 and 1949, the Lords' power to reject legislation was reduced to a delaying power.
 The government is solely responsible to the House of Commons and the prime minister stays in office only as long as they retain the confidence of a majority of the Commons.

-Relationship with the Government
+Relationship with the government

 Although the House of Commons does not formally elect the prime minister, by convention and in practice, the prime minister is answerable to the House, and therefore must maintain its support.
 In this way, the position of the parties in the House is an overriding importance.
 Thus, whenever the office of prime minister falls vacant, the monarch appoints the person who has the support of the house, or who is most likely to command the support of the house—normally the leader of the largest party in the house—while the leader of the second-largest party becomes the leader of the Opposition.
-Since 1963, by convention, the prime minister has always been a member of the House of Commons, rather than the House of Lords.

 The Commons may indicate its lack of support for the government by rejecting a motion of confidence or by passing a motion of no confidence.
 Confidence and no confidence motions are phrased explicitly: for instance, "That this House has no confidence in His Majesty's Government."
 Many other motions were until recent decades considered confidence issues, even though not explicitly phrased as such: in particular, important bills that were part of the government's agenda.
 The annual Budget is still considered a matter of confidence.
-When a government has lost the confidence of the House of Commons, the prime minister is obliged either to resign, making way for another MP who can command confidence, or request the monarch to dissolve Parliament, thereby precipitating a general election.
+When a government has lost the confidence of the House of Commons, the prime minister is expected either to resign, making way for another MP who can command confidence, or request the monarch to dissolve Parliament, thereby precipitating a general election.

-A prime minister will resign after party defeat at an election if unable to form a coalition, or obtain a confidence and supply arrangement, and may resign after a motion of no confidence in the prime minister or for personal reasons.
-In such cases, the premiership goes to whoever can command a majority in the House, unless there is a hung parliament and a coalition is formed; the new prime minister will by convention be the new leader of the resigner's party.
-It has become the practice to write the constitutions of major UK political parties to provide a set way to appoint a new party leader.[4]
+A prime minister will resign after party defeat at an election, if unable to form a coalition, or obtain a confidence and supply arrangement, and may be forced to resign after a successful motion of no confidence (either from the House as a whole, or from their own parliamentary party).
+In such cases, the premiership goes to whomever can command a majority in the House, unless there is a hung parliament and a coalition is formed; the new prime minister will by convention be the new leader of the outgoing premier's party.
+It has become the practice to write the constitutions of major UK political parties to provide a set way to appoint a new party leader.[5]

 Peers as ministers